LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 Does it fail in the same way for very large and very small margins, or do they cause different problems?
 Why?

+`line 102` changing `margin` in `OpticFlowController()`

+#### Staring point, `margin = 0.0075`

+#### Average Output

+The average outputs appears to start at a larger value for both left and right.

+The signal values are pretty similar for each side as each point in time but the right side appears to be slightly more.

+They spike and oscialate over time, with the spikes gradually becoming less severe as the average output stabilises near 0.2

+Then the stabilse, the right side which was always marginally more is now marginally less

+##### Sensor output

+The "curve" in this graph is a percectly stepped with only horizonatal and vertical lines

+The front and back line are almost perfectly matched.
+Infact you can barely see the front (blue) line being the back (orange) line

+At each t step the singal output is either 0 or 1 (white or black)

+There is a chart for each sensor (side).
+Both are the same here

+##### Correlator Outputs

+The correlation

 ### 3. Experiment with speed